gabryelferreira/netflix-react/README.md

-# Netflix Web Layout using React.js and Styled Components.
+# Netflix Web Layout with Carousel using React.js and Styled Components

 ## Final Result